Graduate Applications Tips for Computer Science Students

 The Research Proposal (passion and creativity)

 The proposal should communicate the types of problems the student is interested in working on and why the student is passionate enough to progress through the challenges during the program.
 The proposal should avoid repeating information in the transcripts and CV.
 It should be easier to find that information in those documents.
-For example, it is not very inspiring to say a student got good grades and is excited about ML/AI.
-A more helpful item to put in the proposal document is a good story about why you are interested in a research problem.
+For example, it is not very inspiring to say a student got good grades and wants to use ML/AI to detect dark matter.
+A more helpful item to put in the proposal document is a good story about why you are interested in this research area.
 Be honest and sincere here.
-Tell the story at a broad enough scope of research that you will be truly interested in that research.
+Tell the story within a broad enough scope of research that you will be truly interested in.

 Contacting Faculty Before Applying